sonnynomnom/winter-hackathon-2020/codepedia/comments/comments.md

-# Comments
+# Comments Explained

 Our own code can quickly become difficult to understand when we return to it—sometimes only a few hours later!
 For this reason, it’s often useful to leave a note or reminder in our code for our future selves or other fellow developers.

 A _comment_ is an explanation or annotation in the source code of a computer program.
 They are added with the purpose of making the source code easier for humans to understand, and are generally ignored by compilers and interpreters.

-The syntax of comments in various programming languages varies considerably.

 Comments are generally formatted as either block comments (also called mulit-line comments) or line comments (also called inline comments or single-line comments):

 - _Block comments_ delimit a region of source code which may span multiple lines or a part of a single line.
 This region is specified with a start delimiter and an end delimiter.
 - _Line comments_ either start with a comment delimiter and continue until the end of the line, or in some cases, start at a specific column (character line offset) in the source code, and continue until the end of the line.

 Some programming languages employ both block and line comments with different comment delimiters.
-For example, C++ has block comments delimited by `/*` and `*/` that can span multiple lines and line comments delimited by `//`.
+For example, C/C++ has block comments delimited by `/*` and `*/` that can span multiple lines and line comments delimited by `//`.
 Other languages support only one type of comment.
-For example, Ada comments are line comments: they start with `--` and continue to the end of the line.
+For example, Python comments are line comments: they start with `#` and continue to the end of the line.

 ## Uses